barbaraaboagye/My-MachineLearning-Journey/README.md

 - Taking the [Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning) from kaggle

 ## CHANGE OF PLANS
+3 years after - February 16, 2026, I have decided to restart this machine learning journney again.
+I have knowledge that is scattered.
+The goal is to use this scattered knowledge to **Build a machine learning model that predicts concrete compressive strength based on mix ingredients** uing the data set from [UCI ML Repository](https://archive.ics.uci.edu/dataset/165/concrete+compressive+strength)
 In March 2023 after a months break, I have decided to follow the framework/roadmap of [Made with ML](https://madewithml.com/)
 - March 12 - 19 : Finished the python foundation framework
     - Functions, Methods, List,Tuples, Sets, Dictionaries, list comprehension, Decorators, Callback etc